 Limitations of the development build

 The development mode will have minor features not working.
-Like for example, only blurry images in the responsive images on showcase and tools, search limitations, and some data has fake values because of performance reasons.
+For example, only blurry images in the responsive images on showcase and tools, search limitations, and some data has fake values because of performance reasons.

 Use this command instead of

-yarn start to generate static content into the build directory that can be served using any static contents hosting service.
+yarn start to generate static content into the build directory that can be served using any static content hosting service.

 The portal is structured as follows.
 (See the Project structure rundown below for details)